Opportunities for financial support to attend a Field Studies Council natural history course:

 Find out more on The British Ecological Society website

 British Lichen Society

-The British Lichen Society makes small bursaries available from the WallaceBurnettGilbert fund for members of the Society needing financial support to attend lichen courses and field meetings.
-Application forms are available on the Society website and should be sent to the treasurer for consideration for a grant at least six weeks before the date of the course.
+The British Lichen Society makes small bursaries available from the Wallace-Burnett-Gilbert fund for students or members of the Society needing financial support to attend lichen courses and field meetings.
+Application forms are available on the grants page of the Society’s website and should be sent to the vice-president for consideration for a grant at least six weeks before the date of the course.
 Information about the Society, and how to join, can be found on the British Lichen Society website

 Marine Biological Association